koladeadewuyi/offers-app/README.md

 # Merchant Offers Service

 A simple RESTful software service that allows a merchant to create a new simple offer.
 Offers, once created, may be queried.
 Offers expire after the period of time defined on the offer.
-Expired offers when queried have the 'expire' field set to 'Yes'.
+Expired offers when queried have their 'expire' fields set to 'Yes'.

 The service allows a merchant to explicitly cancel an offer even before its expiry.

 ## Assumptions made
 - Offer description would be in String/Text format for simplicity reasons instead of nested form fields
 - Cancelled offers are deleted
-- Expired offers can still be viewed but have the expired field set to Yes.
+- Expired offers can still be viewed but have their expired fields set to Yes.
-- For simplicity offers are stored in an in-memory cache but can be swapped with another backend which implements the OfferRepository interface
+- For simplicity, offers are stored in an in-memory cache but can be swapped with another backend which implements the OfferRepository interface

 ## Getting Started